GutiSoftware/FPU-Extended-Calculator/README.md

 Usually modern Windows platforms works inside with double extended precision (80 bits) but for data presentation limits them to doubled precision only (64 bits).

-Read the file ChangesToDELPHIcode11.txt to see the changes made in de initial DELPHI executable code.
+Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

 if you only want the last executable file this is the one: CalFPUEnglishUHR23.exe

 There is a version (CalPFUEnglishHRround.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

-Added version .21 obteined compiling with SysUtils.dcu modified with the new code.
+Added version .23 obteined compiling with SysUtils.dcu modified with the new code.
 There is a new repository with this file.

 Added file: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt to explain the improve code in the new version 2.1